 5. Minimizing all business-related travels across the organization

 Another point to add to your post lockdown strategy checklist is to curb down all non-essential business travels for everyone in the organization.
 Initiating lockdown and practicing social distancing are only temporary solutions to slow down the spread of COVID-19.
 So, even after the lockdown is lifted, the risk of COVID-19 will still persist.
 Therefore, you must make it a point and also encourage everyone to continue with their online collaborations.
 Not only this work arrangement brings better efficiency, but it’ll also help the organization bring down some of its expenses and be future-ready.

 The lockdown happening due to COVID-19 across the world won’t be staying for a very long time.
-Many businesses have already collapsed during this period, and with every passing day, everyone is growing anxious about when they can go back to their usual way of life.
-Though forcing people to stay inside their homes looks like a harsh decision, but it was vital to stop the spread of the virus.
+Many businesses have already collapsed during this period.
+With every passing day, everyone is growing anxious about going back to their usual way of life.
+Though forcing people to stay inside their homes looks like a harsh decision, it was vital to stop the spread of the virus.
 Even if normalcy returns, it’ll be a very faint one until there emerges a cure for this disease.
-Ultimately, it is all on us and what measures we take that would keep ourselves safe in this crisis.
+Ultimately, it is all on us and what measures we take to keep ourselves safe in this crisis.

 The above were a few points that I believe every employer should consider for keeping everyone safe in the workplace during the post lockdown period.
-Also, we would welcome you to add more to it if you have some better concerns that should be addressed by the organization in the comments section below.
+Also, we would welcome you to add more to it if you have some better concerns that the organization should address in the comments section below.